vim-scripts/MapToSideEffects/README.md

 The optional `options` argument of these functions must be a dictionary which can contain two keys: `'modes'` and `'name'`.

-The `modes` option, if provided, has to be a string containg only letters `n`, `v`, `x`, `s`, `o`.
+The `modes` option, if provided, has to be a string containing only letters `n`, `v`, `x`, `s`, `o`.
 If it is omitted, it is assumed to be `'nvo'`.